-To help measure the impact of the Framework on sustainability outcomes and to evaluate progress, the CRSB's Certification Bodies report to CRSB on a series of key indicators in the standards over time, demonstrated through the scoring levels achieved by Certified Operations.
+To help measure sustainability outcomes and progress, CRSB's Certification Bodies report on a series of key indicators in the standards over time, demonstrated through the scoring levels achieved by Certified Operations.

-For more information, check out the CRSB's latest Annual Report.
+Learn more in the CRSB's 2021 Annual Report.

-To complement certified recognition of sustainable practices through this voluntary program, the CRSB also carries out Sustainability Benchmarking.
-The National Beef Sustainability Assessment is a strategic assessment that benchmarks the environmental, social and economic performance of the Canadian beef industry.
+To measure farm to fork sustainability of the whole Canadian Beef value chain, CRSB also carries out Sustainability Benchmarking.
+The National Beef Sustainability Assessment is a comprehensive assessment that benchmarks the environmental, social and economic performance of the Canadian beef industry.
 It highlights the areas where industry is doing well, and identifies opportunities for improvement.
 The Assessment will be completed every 5-7 years to measure progress and celebrate continuous improvements achieved against the goals of the strategy.

-The first National Beef Sustainability Assessment, released in October 2016, benchmarked the current status of the Canadian beef industry across environmental, social and economic parameters, and provided a baseline to monitor and measure progress in future assessments.
-The assessment informed the development of the CRSB’s Sustainability Strategy to help target future work, particularly under the CRSB’s Sustainability Projects pillar.
-Ten key goals to foster continuous improvement guide the strategy across all aspects of beef sustainability: environmental, social and economic.
+The first National Beef Sustainability Assessment, released in October 2016, provided a baseline of the Canadian beef industry across environmental, social and economic parameters, to monitor and measure progress in future assessments.
+The assessment informed a Sustainability Strategy to help target future work.
+Ten key goals to foster continuous improvement guide the strategy across all aspects of beef sustainability.